 - If your canner has a lift basket in it, elevate it by hanging it on the side of the canner as instructed.

-- Add Fairchild’s ACV, bottled lemon juice, or citric acid to the jar.
+- Add Fairchild’s ACV, bottled lemon juice, or citric acid to the jar as instructed above.

 - Ladle the hot or raw packed tomatoes filling each jar to 1/2″ from the top.

-- Add salt to the top of the tomatoes.
+- You can add salt to the tomatoes if you choose to; I do.
 Do not stir the jars.

 - Gently run a spatula down the sides of the jars to remove any air pockets.